andy-wood-red/Thunder/docs/plugin/subsystems.md

 // All types defined in Thunder/Source/WPEFramework/SystemInfo.h

 ```
-The IsActive() call simply returns true if the susbsytem exists in a list of active subsystems.

-<h3>Plugin Startup</h3>
+<h3>Plugin Startup Dependencies</h3>
-Each plugin config can add dependencies on subsytems being available before starting.
-This may be achieved with the following sort of entry in the plugin config file:
+Every plugin config can add dependencies on subsytems being available before starting.
+This may be achieved by adding the following sort of entry to each plugin config file:

 ```json
         "precondition":[